Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Overview.md

 # Overview #
-ArcGIS WebApp Builder is built with [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/) and [Dojo](http://www.dojotoolkit.org).
+Web AppBuilder for ArcGIS is built with [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/) and [Dojo](http://www.dojotoolkit.org).
 It allows you to customize and extend functionalities by creating your own widgets and themes.

 ## Understanding widgets, panels and themes##
 ### Widget ###
-An ArcGIS WebApp Builder widget is a set of text files that you can share, move, and deploy to an ArcGIS WebApp Builder application.
+An Web AppBuilder for ArcGIS widget is a set of text files that you can share, move, and deploy to an Web AppBuilder for ArcGIS application.

 ![Widget structure](../images/Widget-model.jpg?raw=true)